brlnoble/DataLoggerProgram/README.md

 A new unit can cost well over $10,000 so I had a chance to save the company thousands if done right.

 The goal for this project was to create a simple data logger to record and graph temperature of our stress annealing furnace.
-Using a Raspberry Pi and Python, I hope to complete this in as simple a manner as possible to ensure ease of repairability for after I complete my internship.
+Using an Arduino Uno and Python, I hope to complete this in as simple a manner as possible to ensure ease of repairability for after I complete my internship.

 ## General Goals
 - [ ] Read data from thermocouples